White House Initiative on Asian Americans, Native Hawaiians, and Pacific Islanders: Obama Administration

 On October 14, 2009, President Obama signed Executive Order 13515, reestablishing the Initiative and superseding Executive Orders 13125 and 13339.
 The Executive Order moved the Initiative from the Department of Commerce to the Department of Education.
 President Obama appointed then Secretary of Education Arne Duncan along with then Secretary of Commerce Gary Locke as heads of the Interagency Working Group.

-Amendments to the Executive Order include Executive Order 13585, Executive Order 13652, and Executive Order 13652 which all ensure the continuance of the Federal Advisory Committees.
+Amendments to the Executive Order include Executive Order 13585 and Executive Order 13652 which both ensure the continuance of the Federal Advisory Committees.

 Executive director and commission

 Kiran Ahuja delivers opening remarks at the Asian American and Pacific Islander Heritage Month Opening Ceremony on May 6, 2014.

 Kiran Ahuja was appointed on December 14, 2009, to the position of executive director of the Initiative.
 Prior to her work at the Initiative, Ahuja served as founding executive director of the National Asian Pacific American Women's Forum (NAPAWF) and worked at the U.S. Department of Justice Civil Rights Division.

 In 2015, Doua Thor became the executive director of the Initiative, following the departure of Ahuja.
 Prior to taking on the position, Thor had worked with the Initiative as a senior advisor and member of the President's Advisory Commission.
 A refugee herself, Thor is the former executive director of the Southeast Asian Resource Action Center (SEARAC).

 The commission included 20 members and was chaired by Dr. Tung Thanh Nguyen with Dr. Mary Ann Young Okada as Vice Chair.
 Other Commissioners include: Dr. Nina Ahmad; Michael Byun; Lt.
 Col. Ravi Chaudhary; Lian Cheun; Billy Dec; Jacob James Fitisemanu Jr.; Bill Imada, Kathy Ko Chin, Daphne Kwok, Dee Jay Mailer, Diane Narasaki, Shekar Narasimhan, Maulik Pancholy, Linda X. Phan, Sanjita Pradhan, Lorna May Ho Randlett, Bo Thao-Urabe, and Dr. Paul Y. Watanabe.

 Past Administration co-chairs of the Initiative are Chris Lu, who served with Secretary Arne Duncan during his tenure as Cabinet Secretary and Assistant to President Obama, and Gary Locke during his term as Secretary of Commerce.